ComplicatedPhenomenon/C_Takeoff/pointers/ptrToBasicDataTypes/pointer_to_basic_data_type.md

 #### Data types
 Data types is used for declaring variable or functions of different types.
 The type of a variable determines how much space it occupies in storage and how the bit pattern stored is interpreted.

+The type of a function determines? (how much space the return value occupies in storage) and ?
 #### Variable
 A  variable is nothing but a name given to a storage area that our programs can manipulate.